-- <siteComponentsSubModule> should point to a site war module directory, typically 'site'
+- <siteComponentsSubModule> should point to a delivery war module directory, typically 'site'

-- <siteWebappSubModule> should point to a site war module directory, typically 'site'
+- <siteWebappSubModule> should point to a delivery war module directory, typically 'site'

-With these tweaks in place, Essentials should be able to interact correctly with a Single Site Mode project.
+With these tweaks in place, Essentials should be able to interact correctly with a Single Delivery Webapp Mode project.